1870 Barcelona Workers' Congress: Development

-Three currents were represented in Congress: the Bakuninists which was antipolitical, anti-state, collectivist and only relatively favorable to the development of the workers' societies; the trade unionists, subdivided into a "apolitical" and a "political" trend, the latter in favor of continuing to participate in the federal republican movement; and the cooperativists, little interested in the declaration of strikes.
+Three currents were represented in Congress: the Bakuninists which was antipolitical, anti-state, collectivist and only relatively favourable to the development of the workers' societies; the trade unionists, subdivided into an "apolitical" and a "political" trend, the latter in favour of continuing to participate in the federal republican movement; and the cooperativists, little interested in the declaration of strikes.

 Four major issues were discussed in the Congress.
 The first was union action - "the resistance" - on which the need to create workers' societies and to declare vindictive strikes - at this point the Bakuninists accepted the postulates of the trade unionists and thus easily defeated the cooperative sector - although the latter were not considered an end in themselves but a means to advance towards the social revolution and thus achieve "The complete emancipation of the working classes" carried out by themselves.
 With this agreement, approved by 47 votes to 2 and 23 abstentions, "the resistance ceased to be an attitude of socio-professional type, to become socio-political, although the expression "politics" was so repugnant to those men".
 "A new type of union action was imposed, the "solidarity resistance", which meant overcoming the old "societarism" in which each workers' society was solely responsible for its own strikes, which it had to finance with its own funds."
 This was explained by one of the drafters of the opinion, the Bakuninist Anselmo Lorenzo:

 The second topic was cooperatives.
 At this point the cooperatives were defeated again, since only the existence of the consumer cooperatives was accepted, but not the production cooperatives.
 Thus, "cooperation was subordinated to the initiation of the workers and to the propaganda for the repeated general emancipation".
 As has been pointed out Josep Termes, "Cooperativism as a formula for social emancipation suffered, at the Barcelona congress, a severe blow for which it was not compensated."
 The Bakuninist Tomás said: